emergenceland/mud-template-unity/README.md

 2. install nodejs, including “native modules” (nodejs.org/en/download) (re native modules: just keep the checkmark, it’s enabled by default in the installer)
 3. Install foundry via foundryup using Git bash

+## Tutorial

+The tutorial repo for this template can be found [here](https://github.com/emergenceland/tankmud-tutorial).

 ## Quickstart

 Run the following command in the root: